AAnirudh07/MTBench-Test/README.md

     A:
     <ul>
         <li>Many benchmarks focused only on numerical forecasting but ignored any accompanying text.</li>
-        <li>Other datasets (e.g. FinanceBench, FinDABench) tested models on textual financial questions or news summarization without using the underlying numerical data.</li>
+        <li>Other datasets (e.g. FinanceBench, FinDABench) tested models on textual financial questions without using the underlying numerical data.</li>
-        <li> A few multimodal efforts paired text and numbers (e.g. Time‑MMD, ForecastBench), but they either had very limited time‑series length, few data points, or were designed only for simple forecasting, not deeperreasoning tasks like causal inference or QA.</li>
+        <li> A few multimodal efforts paired text and numbers (e.g. Time‑MMD, ForecastBench), but they either had very limited time‑series length, few data points, or were designed only for simple forecasting, not deeper reasoning tasks like causal inference or QA.</li>
         <li>Existing benchmarks typically fixed the time‑series window and task complexity.</li>
     </ul>